-1) The Children and Family Services Department which operates a number of Head Start Early Learning Centers and is the grantee for the entire Head Start program in Sacramento County, and to consumers are delivered under a number of different scenarios using direct SETA staff, independent subcontractors (often referred to as "Program Operators") and various "partner" agencies, such as the Employment Development Department, the Department of Rehabilitation, and local education agencies at all levels.
+1) The Children and Family Services Department which operates a number of Head Start Early Learning Centers and is the grantee for the entire Head Start program in Sacramento County, and

 2) The Workforce Development Department which administers WIOA funded programs and oversees other federal programs such as the Community Services Block Grant program and the Refugee Social Services program.
 WIOA programs operated by SETA are advertised and marketed under the brand name "Sacramento Works".